jsstrn/notes/content/notes/git-status.md

 ---
-title: "Git status"
+title: "Check the status of a Git repository"
-summary: "Check the status of a Git repository"
+summary: "How to check the status of a Git repository"
 categories: ["development"]
 tags: ["git"]
 ---